michaelbrusegard/Informatics-Project-1/workoutplanner/core/CORE.md

 - (`int`) currentWorkoutIndex - gets the index of the current workout
 - (`List<Workout>`) workouts - A list of all workouts for the user
+- (`boolean`) persistence - indicates whether workouts should be loaded or not

 #### User-Methods